 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct a month out; seven Menière-designed rooms clear quickly at peak.
 Skip if you want a polished resort feel; this is a small design house with farm ties.